RomanBoegli/godbbench/README.md

 Part | Benchmark | Tasks
 :----|:-----------|:----------------
 0    | `initialize` | Drop all possibly existing data and recreate the root node called "BigBoss" 1    |`insert_employee` | Inserts further nodes that are connected to randomly chosen existing nodes.
-The number of iterations equals 100% of the specified multiplicity.
+The number of executions equals 100% of the specified iteration count.
 2    |`select_before_index` | Subsequent query all existing nodes and return the node itself together with all its connected nodes (i.e. its subordinate employees).
 No index exists at this stage.
-The number of iterations equals 100% of the specified multiplicity.
+The number of iterations equals 100% of the specified iteration count.
 3    |`create_index` | Creating a so-called *BTREE* index on the entity's relationship indicator (i.e. foreign key in relational DBMS, resp. relationship itself in graph-based DBMS).
 4 | `clear_cache` | All cached data is discarded.
 5 | `select_after_index` | The identical querying tasks as in Part 2 is repeated.
 6 | `clean` | Complete removal of existing data and index information.

-The chosen multiplicities for this benchmarking procedure are defined as `{ 10, 50, 100, 500, 1'000, 5'000, 10'000 }`.
+The chosen iteration counts for this benchmarking procedure are defined as `{ 10, 50, 100, 500, 1'000, 5'000, 10'000 }`.
 The reason why this series was not continued to an even higher order of iterations lies in the fact of the chosen hardware and its computational power limitations.
 The inclusion of these atypical middle steps `{50, 500, 5'000}` serves the purpose of having more data points.
 The number of threads used for all these iterations was set to `15`.

 ### Results
 This chapter briefly summarizes the most expressive results received from the above showcase benchmark script `employees`.
 All visualizations can be found either as bar or line charts on [this page](https://romanboegli.github.io/godbbench/showcase-results/index.html).
 The complete data set is also available for download as a [ZIP archive](https://romanboegli.github.io/godbbench/showcase-results/DATA.zip).